-The net result of the aforementioned thinking is that very limited research has been done relative to genealogy and family history in the Afro Barbados context.
+The net result of the thinking as mentioned earlier is that insufficient research has been done relative to genealogy and family history in the Afro Barbados context.
 In the genealogy collection held by the Barbados Museum and Historical Society, there is the rare published Afro-Barbados family history and in some cases, when the researchers are Black, there may be more emphasis placed on their ancestral ties with those in the colonial elite power structure than with the generations of Black mothers who nurtured them.
 Perhaps research focused on Black ancestors will increase once there is more awareness of the resources that are available for the recovery of Afro Barbados family history.

 - Absence of manuals

 Besides the preceding, there is an absence of manuals or guides to facilitate research of Barbados family history.
 The most cited sources for this vein of history is Geraldine Lane’s, Tracing Your Ancestors in Barbados” and Guy Grannum’s “Finding your West Indian Ancestors.”[ii]
 While these point to the availability of documentary evidence for the reconstruction of the Barbados family, it is clear that their main audience is researchers of the white colonial family with ties to New England and other parts.
 Layne’s treatment of the topic of what she calls “slave records,” happens as a small section near the end of the book, when in fact, this data is central to the discovery of Afro Barbados ancestry.[iii]
 As compensation for this void, the suggestion is often made to supplement with manuals for African American family history research, which are available in greater quantities.[iv]
 While the slavery experience was similar in many ways in the North American colonies and in Barbados, researchers would need to understand the differences in the legal and social history, i.e., the influence of the Anglican Church in Barbados and absence of early church records for Blacks in the North American colonies.

 - General lack of curiosity